September 2003 saw the Rover 800 Coupé make a welcome return as Car of the Month.

-Owner Keith Adams returns from his Rover bound German trip enthusing about this “curate’s egg” of a car.
-One question remains unanswered, however, and that is: Is this the world’s most depreciating car?
+Owner Keith Adams returned from a trip to the Nürburgring enthusing about this oft-misunderstood car.
+However, one question remains and that is: was this the world’s most-depreciating car?

 Nürburgring for a ‘Monkey’